x

 There are various reasons why redundancy is higher in certain years when compared to others.
 Redundancies have risen in the past year, although they are still lower than during the pandemic.
 The threat of redundancy and uncertainty around job security has risen too; in our 2024 survey, 53% of people have been affected by redundancy, but have ultimately kept their jobs.

-Redundancies are expected to rise again following the news that the UK is in recession, leaving businesses with no choice but to make some tough decisions.
-The largest age group in our survey who have experienced redundancy are 65+, but 43% of 25-34 people who took the survey have been made redundant or taken voluntary redundancy, showing that lack of job security spreads through all demographics.
+Redundancies are expected to rise again leaving businesses with no choice but to make some tough decisions.
+The largest age group in our survey who have experienced redundancy are 65+ but 43% of 25-34 people who took the survey have been made redundant or taken voluntary redundancy, showing that lack of job security spreads through all demographics.

 Rising costs and other financial factors often drives the need for businesses to downsize, or face closure altogether.
 Employees often suffer during financial uncertainty, and most of the time, the redundancies are completely legal.
 However, you can take legal action if you believe you have been wrongfully made redundant.